-The Fund may invest in securities with embedded derivatives (particularly warrants, puttable/callable bonds, credit-linked notes (CLN), EMTN and subscription certificates following corporate actions resulting in the award of this type of security, etc.) traded on Eurozone, or occasionally international, regulated or over-the-counter markets in order to achieve the investment objective.
+The fund may invest in securities with embedded derivatives (particularly warrants, puttable/callable bonds, credit-linked notes (CLN), EMTN, equity warrants, etc.) traded on Eurozone and international regulated or over-the-counter markets in order to achieve the investment objective.